Divorce for expatriates living in Italy

 How we can help: Our firm advises British expats overseas and those expats with links to England on divorce and family law.

 This article sets out the applicable law and procedures for expats wishing to divorce in Italy.
 The article includes details the financial provision available for expatriates divorcing in Italy, as well as the provisions available for children.
+Melanie Bataillard-Samuel, a senior associate based in our London offices is able to advise clients in Italian as required.

 Where to divorce if you live in Italy